AquaJo/Windows-Docker-Pipe-for-RobloxStarter/README.md

 ## What do I do?

-I mainly make some functionality of windows commands and windows-host access available inside of docker containers by letting them address `powershell.exe` and `cmd.exe`
+I mainly make some functionality of windows commands and windows-host access available inside of docker containers by letting them address `powershell.exe` and `cmd.exe`.\
+The scripts for making this possible inside the docker container are located in [WSL_Insert](./WSL_Insert/).

+It is named after WSL because I wanted to port a WSL2-project, therefore making a Linux container more 'Windows-like' and therefore more WSL-like.

 ## Adaptions you'll need to undergo (e.g. in nodejs)